vlang/v/doc/docs.md

 ```

 However, the variable can be modified inside the anonymous function.
-The change won't be reflected outside, be will be in the later function calls.
+The change won't be reflected outside, but will be in the later function calls.

 ```v
 fn new_counter() fn () int {